-All of Vermont, and certainly the Middlebury area, are blessed with outdoor options that are diverse and first class.
+All of Vermont, and certainly the Middlebury area, are blessed with diverse outdoor attractions.
 Many have been inspired by the natural beauty of our mountains and have written eloquently about the surroundings.
-Robert Frost, one of Vermont’s most well-known poets, (and a frequent guest at the Waybury Inn!) documented the landscape during his summers at Breadloaf document the peace one can find in these parts.
-Of course there are many outdoor adventurers that are happy to leave the writing to others and their passion is taking advantage of nature in a more physical way.
-We have never been wild about “one size fits all” but in this case “one area can please all”– the Middlebury area has activities for the writers and the thrill-seekers alike.
+Robert Frost, one of Vermont’s most well-known poets, (and a frequent guest at the Waybury Inn!) documented the landscape during his summers at Breadloaf, attesting to the peace one can find in these parts.
+Of course, there are many outdoor adventurers that are happy to leave the writing to others, and whose passion is taking advantage of nature in a more physical way.
+We have never been wild about “one size fits all” options, but in this case “one area can please all”– the Middlebury area has activities for the writers and the thrill-seekers alike.
 We hope that you will visit and take advantage of our great outdoors.
-If you are planning to do some fishing in Vermont you can purchase your license online by clicking here.

 Picnic luncheons are always available at the Inn and can be tailored to your preferences, please let us know at the front desk if you would like to see our menu and place your order the night before or during breakfast the day of your adventure so it’s ready to go when you are.

 Fly Fish in the Middlebury River, which is no more than 100 yards from the Inn’s front door.
 The river is stocked each spring with brook and brown trout that are elusive but caught every day.
 The area between the gorge and the Lower Plains Bridge is a productive fishing stretch within a short walk from the Inn.
 In our lobby we have a nice variety of locally tied flies, available for purchase, to enhance your fishing arsenal.
 If you want to learn this fascinating sport or obtain local knowledge we team up with a local guide service that can tailor their services with your needs and desires.
 The service is Stream and Brook and you can learn more at: www.streamandbrook.com